matry/editor/notes/faq.md

-## what is Stride
+## what is Matry

-Stride is a keyboard-driven UI design tool.
+Matry is a keyboard-driven UI design tool.

 - allow designers to own their data, while also providing collaborative editing
 - design in the target medium